 It is basically a rice dish cooked in tomato stew or tomato puree as a base.
 Some herbs and spices are added to enhance the flavors.
 For example, in the world of Nigerian cuisine, Nigerian curry powder and thyme are essential condiments.

-Jook is a fulfilling rice dish that is certainly the most popular breakfast meal among East Assan people.
+Jook is a fulfilling rice dish that is certainly the most popular breakfast meal among East Asian people.
 It is an equivalent of Westerner’s porridge, with rice as the main ingredient, not barley.
 In Western countries, it is known as congee.

 Jook is smooth, viscous like tomato sauce, and tastes fresh.
 Jook is usually seasoned with salt or pepper to increase the flavors because plain jook is pretty bland.